mulcmu/kalico/docs/Config_Reference.md

 #horizontal_move_z: 5
 #   The height (in mm) that the head should be commanded to move to
 #   just prior to starting a probe operation.
 The default is 5.
+#horizontal_z_clearance:
+#   A relative height (in mm) that the toolhead will lift at each mesh
+#   point before moving to the next one.
+If enabled, the `horizontal_move_z`
+#   value is only used for the travel move to the first mesh point.
+The default
+#   is None.
 #mesh_radius:
 #   Defines the radius of the mesh to probe for round beds.
 Note that
 #   the radius is relative to the coordinate specified by the